Early Years Research

 To share findings as widely as possible, creating a legacy for the future

-The whole project was evaluated by Dr Susan Young of the University of Exeter and Dr Kerry Chappell and you can view it in the downloads section to the right.
+The whole project was evaluated by Dr Susan Young of the University of Exeter and Dr Kerry Chappell, available to download below.